dakann1218/ShoppingMall/README.md

 You should sign up and log in to do things below.

-In sign up page, do not fill in informations with privacy as there is no security system in this small project.
+In sign up page, do not input private informations as there is no security system in this small project.

 1. You can go to '/itempage' by clicking image of an item.